Last update March 28, 2014

 References

 1. ARSAC.
 Administration of Radioactive Substances Advisory Committee.
 Notes for Guidance on the Clinical Administration of Radiopharmaceuticals and Use of Sealed Radioactive Sources.
 Section 7 Conception, Pregnancy and Breastfeeding, p.
 53-58.
 ARSAC Support Unit.
 Centre for Radiation, Chemical and Environmental Hazards.
 Public Health England.
-2020 Abstract Full text (link to original source) Full text (in our servers)
+2020 Consulted on Dec.
+4, 2023 Abstract Full text (link to original source) Full text (in our servers)

 Total visits